Yoga Etiquette: 10 rules

 Frequently Asked Questions

-1. Where are you located: Please see the FIND US tab of the website for details about location, free parking and maps to help you find your way without stress.
+1. Where are you located: Please see the FIND US tab of the website for details about locations, free parking and maps to help you find your way without stress.

 2. How do I signup for a class?